Tim Pickup: Post Rugby League career

-Upon his return in 1999, Tim resumed his relationship with the Bulldogs as a member of their Ambassadors Club, a role that he maintained well into the mid-2010s, until his health declined and he moved into a retirement home.
-During this period he would rejoin their Board in an official capacity after their 2002 Salary Cap Scandal and would stand down after the club won their last title in 2004.
-Pickup's connection to the Canterbury-Bankstown Bulldogs lasted nearly 50 years until his death in 2021, the comradery with teammates and coaches gave him immense satisfaction and lifelong friendships.
+After the Bulldogs won the 2004 NRL Premiership, Pickup resumed his relationship with the club as a member of their Ambassadors Club, a role that he maintained into the mid-2010s, until his health declined and he moved into a retirement home.
+During this period he rejoined their board in an official capacity after the 2002 Salary Cap Scandal, and stood down after the club won their last title in 2004.
+Pickup's was associated with the Canterbury-Bankstown Bulldogs for almost 50 years until his death in 2021.